Crownstack/playwright-1-boilerplate/readme.md

 ## Environment Setup

-- Copy the `.env.example` file and rename it to `myenv.env` inside a folder.
+- Copy the `.env.example` file and rename it to `myenv.env` inside config folder.
 - Open the `myenv.env` file and fill in all required values as described in the comments.
 - Refer to `.env.example` for details about each variable.